hereon-GEMS/pydidas/src/pydidas/docs/src/code/code_documentation.rst

 Introduction
 ------------

 A fundamental consideration is the separation of GUI and functionality.
 All computational functionality is designed to be accessible from the command line / scripts.
 (Although the GUI does provide some additional convenience methods.)
-Some funcionality like file browsing and result visualization requires a GUI and is not available from the command line.
+Some functionality like file browsing and result visualization requires a GUI and is not available from the command line.

 Requirements
 ------------

 Much of pydidas' functionality is based on Qt (PyQt5) and its QObjects with the inherent signal/slot system.
 For more information about Qt, please visit the Qt documentation.
 Qt is also used for storing persistent information about global settings in the registry.

 The computational part requires the pyFAI, numpy and scipy packages.

 Additionally, the GUI uses widgets from pyFAI and silx and requires both packages.

 Architecture
 ------------

 pydidas is designed to be versatile and expandable.
 The processing is completely separated from the GUI and can be used from command line scripts as well.

-Generic functionality is grouped in basic sub-modules (for a full description please refer to the `Package Structure <package_structure.html>`_\ ).
+Generic functionality is grouped in basic sub-modules (for a full description please refer to the `Package Structure <package_structure.html>`_).
 Specific use cases are defined as stand-alone applications and are agnostic to the way they are called (serial or parallel).
 Parallelization of apps is provided by the multiprocessing sub-package and works with all generic apps.

-Widgets and the GUI are not referenced by other components and are independant of the rest of the pydidas package.
+Widgets and the GUI are not referenced by other components and are independent of the rest of the pydidas package.

 Further code documentation
 --------------------------

 .. toctree::
     :maxdepth: 1

     concepts
     package_structure